 But what about the stitching?
 In a rain cover with no zippers, the sewn lines become the Weakest Link.
 To address this, we 'seam-seal' the cover, which means carefully coating the sewing lines with a strip of adhesive to ensure a water-tight fit.

 You'll see some bags with 'all-in-one' fabrics, with the idea being that you can have your cake and eat it too.
 Imagine if you asked someone their job, and they said "well, I have a zoology degree, I sell watercolours on the street in Paris, and I engineer multi-lane motorway bridges when I have time"... doesn't exactly fill you with confidence about the structural integrity of the bridges, does it.

 Unfortunately, the more roles your fabric is trying to play, the less specialised it is on any one role.
 Picton is our core fabric and its job is to be long-lasting and look good.
 The rain cover fabric is there to reject water and be super lightweight.

 Our approach is: specialised fabrics, specialised performance.

 Speaking of weight – while the rain cover has its own dedicated secret pocket, it also packs into itself and can be fully detached from the bag, meaning it never adds weight or takes space unless you want it to.

-The final reason we went with a separate rain cover is that it can act as protection for the core bag when it gets gate checked / shoved inside a dusty chicken bus / dragged across gravel / take your pick of damaging moments.
+A separate rain cover can also act as protection for the core bag when it gets gate checked / shoved inside a dusty chicken bus / dragged across gravel / take your pick of damaging moments.
 In turn, again, that means a longer lifespan for the bag.

-And if it the cover too much of a beating, it can be easily swapped out for a new one – instead of having to buy a whole new bag.
+And if the cover takes too much of a beating, it can be easily swapped out for a new one – instead of having to buy a whole new bag.

 PERSONAL INSIGHT: JIMMY (MINAAL CO-FOUNDER) 👋